tremho/locale-string-tables/README.md

 In these folders you will create files that define strings unique to this language region.
 For example, idioms and phrases, or format order and detail.

-You may also create folders named 'common-&lt;region&gt;' where &lt;region&gt; is the ISO 3166 code for regions that you will support.
+You may also create folders named 'common-&lt;region>' where &lt;region> is the ISO 3166 code for regions that you will support.
 In these folders, you may wish to define strings (such as formats or other non-literal text) that apply to a geographical region regardless of the language.